Simucube/simucube-docs.github.io/docs/ActivePedal/Mounting.md

 ## Mounting directly to the rig

-ActivePedal may be mounted also without Baseplate directly to the rig.
+ActivePedal Ultimate may be mounted also without Baseplate directly to the rig.
 Installation method depends on the rig model and construction.
 Most common methods are illustrated below.

 <figure markdown>
 ![](assets/screw%20to%20profile%20slot.png){ width="350" }